CAR FREE TRICK OR TREATING GUIDE

 3: Create a Flyer

-Trick or treating has unique potential to foster intergenerational connection and participation within communities--a real TREAT for all ages that can address the current national epidemic of loneliness and isolation (US Surgeon General, May 2023).
+We promote the notion and trick or treating has unique potential to foster intergenerational connection and participation within communities--a real TREAT for all ages that can address the current national epidemic of loneliness and isolation.

-Planning Tips
+Tips

 Visit the PBOT BLOCK PARTY WEBSITE for complete information about: